flock-community/zod-endpoints/README.md

 ## Simplified model

 Zod-endpoints is based on a type representation of a http schema.
 Below a simplyfied version of the model.
-The full model can be found here [model](src/model.ts).
+The full model can be found [here](src/model.ts).
 The model is a union of requests which contains a union of response objects.
 Both request and response contain a union of body types.

 ````ts
 type Body = {